Advanced Finance

 Friedman's argument is based on three points:

-• maximizing shareholder value requires to invest in stakeholders and take them seriously
+• maximizing shareholder value requires investing in stakeholders and taking them seriously

 • government policies ensure companies will engage in socially responsible behavior

-• maximizing shareholder value gives shareholder maximum freedom to support the social objectives they care about.
+• maximizing shareholder value gives shareholders maximum freedom to support the social objectives they care about.

 With that, Friedman also pointed out that it is in the companies' self interest to invest in their local community and proposed that all future cash flows should be included into the NPV calculation, including those arising through stakeholders.